Recent Analysts’ Ratings Changes for TFI International (TFII)

 - 11/1/2021 – TFI International had its price target lowered by analysts at TD Securities from C$165.00 to C$160.00.
 They now have a “hold” rating on the stock.

-TFI International (NYSE:TFII) last released its quarterly earnings data on Thursday, October 28th.
-The company reported $1.46 EPS for the quarter, beating the consensus estimate of $1.30 by $0.16.
-The company had revenue of $2.09 billion during the quarter, compared to the consensus estimate of $2.01 billion.
-TFI International had a return on equity of 22.94% and a net margin of 8.66%.
-The firm’s revenue for the quarter was up 123.7% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.94 EPS.
-As a group, equities analysts predict that TFI International Inc. will post 4.89 EPS for the current fiscal year.
+TFI International (NYSE:TFII) last posted its quarterly earnings data on Thursday, October 28th.
+The company reported $1.46 EPS for the quarter, topping analysts’ consensus estimates of $1.30 by $0.16.
+The firm had revenue of $2.09 billion during the quarter, compared to analyst estimates of $2.01 billion.
+TFI International had a net margin of 8.66% and a return on equity of 22.94%.
+The company’s revenue was up 123.7% on a year-over-year basis.
+During the same quarter last year, the business posted $0.94 EPS.
+Equities analysts expect that TFI International Inc. will post 4.89 earnings per share for the current year.

-Institutional investors have recently made changes to their positions in the business.
-Private Capital Group LLC lifted its holdings in TFI International by 15.2% during the 3rd quarter.
-Private Capital Group LLC now owns 781 shares of the company’s stock valued at $80,000 after purchasing an additional 103 shares during the last quarter.
-Distillate Capital Partners LLC acquired a new stake in TFI International during the 3rd quarter valued at $238,000.
-TradeLink Capital LLC acquired a new stake in TFI International during the 3rd quarter valued at $522,000.
-Mitsubishi UFJ Trust & Banking Corp acquired a new stake in TFI International during the 2nd quarter valued at $694,000.
-Finally, Legato Capital Management LLC acquired a new stake in TFI International during the 2nd quarter valued at $736,000.
-56.94% of the stock is owned by institutional investors and hedge funds.

 TFI International, Inc engages in the provision of freight transportation and logistics services.
 It operates through the following segments: Package and Courier, Less-Than-Truckload, Truckload, and Logistics.
 The Package and Courier segment consists of pickup, transport, and delivery of items across North America.